bigari/Montypy/README.md

 # Montypy
-A basic monty hall game with python
+A basic monty hall game with python using pygame